bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 ## Technical information

-After July 30th, 2024, users cannot access bcgov if they didn’t link IDIRs and GitHub IDs.
-When SSO enablement happens, there are mechanisms in the system that force an IDIR login when you use your GitHub to login.

 Our technical transition guide offers more details and helps GitHub users prepare for the upgrade.

+The video shows the process, starting from the banner link on the bcgov GitHub organization, to the end:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-cfhUY_or8s?si=q0pjaxYd4FBhNZ0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+After **July 30th, 2024**, users cannot access the bcgov GitHub organization if they didn’t link IDIRs and GitHub IDs.
+During here are mechanisms in the system that force an IDIR login when you use your GitHub to login.

 ### User impacts